-1. Keep the Yard Clear Throughout the Winter.
+1. Keep the Yard Clear Throughout the Calgary Winter.

-2. Protect the Lawn During the Last Weeks of Winter.
+2. Protect the Lawn During the Last Weeks of Calgary Winter.

 Don’t give into late-winter fatigue.
 It’s important to protect your grass from regular traffic and snow piles through the last stretch of the season.
 Keep your driveway, sidewalks and paths clear of snow so that people have a safe place to walk.
 You should avoid shoveling snow onto the lawn or making snow piles that get in the way, forcing people to trample down the grass.
 At the end of winter, break up piles of ice and spread the snow around to help it melt away quicker.

-As winter shifts to spring, new grass growth can easily be damaged by the pressure from feet or piled snow.
+As winter shifts to spring in Calgary, new grass growth can easily be damaged by the pressure from feet or piled snow.
 Plus, piles of snow take longer to melt and can block the grass from getting those first warm rays of sun in the early spring.
 This results in the grass taking longer to turn green and start growing.

 3. Groom the Grass at the Beginning of the Season.

 Don’t be surprised if your grass looks sad and worn down when the snow clears.
 The winter is a harsh challenge for any lawn.
 In the early spring, lightly rake the lawn to help perk up the turf ahead of the growing season.
 As soon as the soil dries out a bit, carefully clear away leaves and dead grass using a regular leaf rake.
 This will break up any matted areas and improve airflow the surface of the blades.

 Wait to begin raking until the ground has dried out and firmed up in the spring.
 If the soil is muddy, you risk damaging the grass by walking and working on it.
 Also remember to be gentle.
 The old grass and new growth are fragile, plus moist soil makes it easier to pull the blades out of the ground.

 4. Help the Grass Get Some Fresh Air.